cloudfoundry/garden-windows-ci/docs/Typical-cf-workflows.md

 #### 6. Get a powershell as an admin "inside" the app container
 Use the container-Id from Step 4.

+This uses [winc](https://github.com/cloudfoundry/winc) which is already present on a windows cell.

 ```
 PS C:\Users\bosh_2188ba31a99c44b> C:\var\vcap\packages\winc\winc.exe exec <container-Id> powershell